Heart and Small Intestine Meridians for Yoga

 Location of the Heart Meridian:

 • Begins with two internal pathways starting at the Heart.
-One runs down to the diaphragm and Small Intestine.
+One runs down to the diaphragm and the Small Intestine.
 The other runs up to the throat and eye.
 A third final internal pathway runs from the Heart to the Lung.

 • The primary pathway starts at the armpit and travels down the midline of the upper arm